Sriyan-Thallapally/Sriyan-Thallapally.Github.io/_pages/about.md

 ---

 I am a student at Richland High School interested in Law.
 I love to play sports all year round.
 I currently play pickleball in tournaments.
 I also volunteer at Kadlec Hospital every week to help the people around me.
-I also attend Scouting America, where I am an assistant patrol leader, helping lead my patrol in any way that is needed so they can achieve their goals.
-Through my many activities, I started the congressional volunteering award, where I have to complete a certain number of hours for physical fitness, volunteering, personal development, and an exhibition at a certain location for a certain time length.
+I also attend Scouting America, where I serve as an assistant patrol leader, helping to lead my patrol in any way needed so they can achieve their goals.
+Through my various activities, I initiated the Congressional Volunteer Award, which requires completing a specified number of hours in physical fitness, volunteering, personal development, and participating in an exhibition at a designated location for a set duration.

 Skills
 =======

-java
+java</b>
-problem-solving
+problem-solving</b>
-teamwork
+teamwork</b>
-Encouraging
+Encouraging</b>
-Hard worker
+Hard worker</b>
-leading
+leading</b>
-Logical Thinker
+Logical Thinker</b>
-Back Belt in Taekwondo
+Back Belt in Taekwondo</b>
-Fast paced
+Fast paced</b>
-Good time manager
+Good time manager</b>

 Career Goals